neonevm/neon-evm.docs/docs/governance/overview/overview.md

 This program allows for the customisation of the following parameters:

-* Vote threshold to accept a proposal
+* Pass threshold to accept a proposal
 * Voting period
 * Hold up period - the minimum time before executing an approved proposal
 * Vote weight calculation (e.g. percentage of total supply, based on vested tokens)